ahpmh/secure-erp-python/README.md

-Python team project from the beginning of our coding journey, our first meeting with the MVC pattern.
+Basic ERP system - Python team project from the beginning of our coding journey

+Practicing MVC pattern.
-Through a simple menu data can be listed/modified/add/delete etc.
+Through a simple menu data can be listed/modified/added/deleted etc.